 Notable alumni include former Japanese Minister of Defense Yuriko Koike, Romanian diplomat and journalist Dan Stoenescu, and Saudi Arabia’s first female filmmaker, Haifa Al-Mansour.

-International students comprise 13 percent of the student body.
+International students comprise more than 10 percent of the student body.

 3) MANSOURA UNIVERSITY—EGYPT